bxlab/cmdb-quantbio/assignments/lab/alignment/assignment/index.md

 **Blank Live-coding script** is available here: `~/cmdb-quantbio/assignments/lab/alignment/slides_asynchronous_or_livecoding_resources/needleman-wunsch_livecoding_empty.py`

-**Master Live-coding script** is available here: `~/cmdb-quantbio/assignments/lab/alignment/slides_asynchronous_or_livecoding_resources/needleman-wunsch_livecoding_master.py`
+**Master Live-coding script** is available here: `~/cmdb-quantbio/assignments/lab/alignment/slides_asynchronous_or_livecoding_resources/needleman-wunsch_livecoding_master.py`<br><br>

 ## Assignment Overview

 The goal of today's lab is to implement the Needleman-Wunsch algorithm we discussed during class in a Python script.
 You will then use your implementation to align two DNA sequences, and then to align two protein sequences.
 For the assignment, you'll be aligning the CTCF gene between human and mouse genomes.
-Specifically, you will align both CTCF nucleotide and amino acid sequences from [GENCODE](https://www.gencodegenes.org/) (GENCODE version 38 for human and GENCODE version M27 for mouse).
+Specifically, you will align both CTCF nucleotide and amino acid sequences from [GENCODE](https://www.gencodegenes.org/) (GENCODE version 38 for human and GENCODE version M27 for mouse).<br><br>

 ## Data